aaronallen8455/opentelemetry-auto/README.md

 type = "constraints"
 value = ["MonadUnliftIO"]

 # Exclusions denote types that should not be instrumented.
-This is mostly
+This is primarily
 # needed for when a target constraint appears in a definition's context but
 # doesn't apply directly to the return type, for example:
-# server :: ServerT Api AppMonad
+# server :: MonadUnliftIO m => ServerT Api m

 [[exclusions]]
 type = "constructor"